CO₂ infrastructure for industrial decarbonisation

 Joint development

-Since early 2021 we have been preparing in Belgium the necessary CO₂ infrastructure in cooperation with industry, partners, government authorities, operators in neighbouring countries, distribution system operators and other stakeholders.
-We are doing everything we can to offer our customers the first transmission capacity for CO₂ by 2026.
+Since early 2021, we have been preparing the necessary CO₂ infrastructure in cooperation with industry, partners, government authorities, operators and other stakeholders across the regions where we operate and beyond, including key industrial clusters and maritime hubs in North-West Europe, to enable competitive decarbonisation CO₂ export routes.
+We are doing everything we can to offer our customers the first transmission capacity for CO₂ as soon as the market is ready.

 In line with needs

-We are developing transmission infrastructure for CO₂ in line with the needs of industrial areas.
+We are developing transmission infrastructure for CO₂ in line with the needs of industry and regional, national and European initiatives aimed at strengthening the energy market and accelerating the energy transition.

-We are planning connections between industrial areas and with neighbouring countries in order to build the CO₂ networks into integrated systems.
+We are planning connections between industrial areas, countries and export hubs in order to build the CO₂ networks into integrated systems.

 Focus on competitive tariffs

-Thanks to connections with neighbouring countries, we offer high-capacity infrastructure that is available at competitive rates thanks to the scale effect.
+Thanks to the interconnections, we aim to offer high-capacity infrastructure at competitive rates thanks to the scale effect.

 CO2 at Dunkerque LNG